 {\mathsf{supp}} \begin{definition}[$L^1$-distribution] For any $d>0$, let $X,Y$ be two random variables taking values from $\reals^{d}$.
 An $L^{1}$-distribution is constructed by $X,Y$ if the following holds.

 \end{definition}

-{ {\ref{lem:NoDistL1}} \begin{theorem}[Restated] For any two finite-supported random variables $X,Y$ that are taking values from $\reals^{d}$, there is no $L^{1}${-distribution.} \end{theorem} } \begin{proof} Assume towards a contradiction that there exist two finite-supported random variables $X,Y$ that are taking values in $\reals^{d}$ and that are satisfying Eq.~\ref{eq3} of Definition~\ref{def:ell1-distribution}.
+{ {\ref{lem:NoDistL1}} \begin{theorem}[Restated] For any two finitely supported random variables $X,Y$ that are taking values from $\reals^{d}$, there is no $L^{1}${-distribution.} \end{theorem} } \begin{proof} Assume towards a contradiction that there exist two finitely supported random variables $X,Y$ that take values in $\reals^{d}$ and satisfy Eq.~\ref{eq3} of Definition~\ref{def:ell1-distribution}.
 Given a vector $x\in\reals^{d}$, we denote by $x\left(i\right)$ the value of the $i$-th coordinate of $x$.
-Hence the following inequalities hold,
+Hence, the following inequalities hold:

-Thus for some $i^{\star}\in[d]$ the following holds,
+Thus, for some $i^{\star}\in[d]$, the following holds: